-In 2014, the Commission staff, working with Milwaukee urbanized area transit operators, developed a process to evaluate and recommend projects for FTA Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities Program funding allocated to the Milwaukee urbanized area.
-The process was used to recommend projects that same year for rear 2013 FTA 5310 funding.
-This process was again used in 2018 to distribute two years of FTA 5310 funding.
+At the recommendation of the Milwaukee urbanized area transit operators, the Commission staff evaluates and recommends projects for FTA Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities Program funding allocated to the Milwaukee urbanized area.
+This evaluation process was used in 2018 to distribute two years of FTA 5310 funding.